 Van Trinh Grotto

-Van Trinh is one of the dozen of grottoes in easily flooded area of Van Long, a beautiful natural site in Thanh Son commune.
-The grotto is deep inside a 100 meter-high mountain.
-The entrance of the grotto is approximately 40m from foot.
-A narrow path leads to the main grotto that is as magnificent as a castle with numerous stone sculptures in different shapes and sizes. natural statues of monks, animals, flowers on the cliffs, ceiling and floor look so lively.
+Van Trinh is one of the dozen grottoes in the easily flooded area of Van Long, a beautiful natural site in Thanh Son commune.
+The grotto is deep inside a 100-meter-high mountain.
+The entrance of the grotto is approximately 40m from the foot.
+A narrow path leads to the main grotto, which is as magnificent as a castle, with numerous stone sculptures in various shapes and sizes. natural statues of monks, animals, flowers on the cliffs, the ceiling, and the floor look so lively.
 They seemed to be petrified by magic.
-In addition, wells with clean and clod water in the grotto also brings visitors pleasant feelings.
+In addition, wells with clean, clear water in the grotto also give visitors pleasant feelings.

 Deep inside the grotto is a small hold with beautiful stalagmites that look like bald cypresses.
-Sunlight shines through an opening on the celling, creating fanciful scenery.
+Sunlight streams through an opening in the ceiling, creating a fanciful scene.

 Cuc Phuong National Park

-Visitors to Cuc Phuong can explore the primeval forest, caves with strange shapes, caves containing ancient cultural and historical relics such as Trang Khuyet cave, Chua cave, Thuy Tien cave, Nguoi Xua cave… Cuc Phuong National Park also has hot springs, rich flora and fauna, ancient trees thousands of years old…
+Visitors to Cuc Phuong can explore the primeval forest and caves with strange shapes, including ancient cultural and historical relics such as Trang Khuyet cave, Chua cave, Thuy Tien cave, and Nguoi Xua cave.
+Cuc Phuong National Park also has hot springs, rich flora and fauna, and ancient trees thousands of years old…

 Thung Nham Bird Garden

-Thung Nham Bird Garden is located in Nam Hoa Lu, home to many species of birds, about 40 species and more than 50,000 birds.
+Thung Nham Bird Garden is located in Nam Hoa Lu, home to about 40 species and more than 50,000 birds.
 The best time to see flocks of birds returning from foraging is around 5 pm.

-Coming to Thung Nham, you will admire flocks of birds flying, the wild and peaceful natural beauty.
+Coming to Thung Nham, you will admire flocks of birds in flight and the wild, peaceful natural beauty.
 Besides, you can also admire the beautiful scenery of the moving banyan tree, the thousand-year-old Duoi tree, Vai Gioi cave, But cave, Tien Ca cave, Thuy Cung cave, Ba Co cave…

 Dich Long Cave

 Dich Long cave was found in 1739 in Gia Tran Commune.
-There is a stone inside that looks like a Buddha statue, then a Buddhist altar was built and in 1740, the cave became a Buddhist pagoda.
-It shelters statues of Buddha, arhats and a guarding colossus standing on stone pedestals.
+There is a stone inside that resembles a Buddha statue.
+A Buddhist altar was then built, and in 1740, the cave became a Buddhist pagoda.
+It shelters statues of the Buddha, arhats, and a guardian colossus, all standing on stone pedestals.
 In particular, there are two beautiful statues carved from one block of blue stone.
-The grotto has three sub-caves that are linked together, namely, the caves of Buddha, Darkness and Brightness.
+The grotto has three sub-caves linked together: the caves of Buddha, Darkness, and Brightness.

-The cave gives visitors the feeling of being lost in ta stone world of stalactites which various shapes such as a drinking elephant, a kneeling elephant, a reclining tiger, a dancing phoenix, a drinking dragon and so on.
-The colours of the stalactites in the cave cahgne with the brightness of the sun.
-Early in the morning they have a pink colour which turn into twinkling crystal in the midday and then to the red in sunset.
+The cave gives visitors the feeling of being lost in a stone world of stalactites in various shapes, such as a drinking elephant, a kneeling elephant, a reclining tiger, a dancing phoenix, a drinking dragon, and so on.
+The colors of the cave’s stalactites change with the brightness of the sun.
+Early in the morning, they are pink, turn into a twinkling crystal at midday, and then become red at sunset.
 It is as if there were ways to heaven and to hell from the cave.
-Emperor Minh Mang called it “ The third most beautiful cave in Vietnam”
+Emperor Minh Mang called it “ The third most beautiful cave in Vietnam.”

 Kenh Ga Hot Water Stream